ianyang18/Course_Project_Ants_against_Bees/README.md

 -d: sets difficulty of game (test/easy/medium/hard/insane).</br>
 -w: loads a full layout with water.</br>
 --food: number of food to start with.</br>

+# Contribution
+The game logic of Ants Vs. SomeBees in ant.py is the main work to be finished in this project.